 It’s important to observe the internal process and how deeply programmed we are, the friction that occurs inside when presented with information that contradicts our long held beliefs.
 That’s when many people stop and deny, engaging in black and white thinking, because piercing through that conditioning can be very painful and vulnerable.
 It’s always been for me.
 It’s part of “the work”, so humility is needed, admitting to ourselves that we have been wrong about some things we thought to be true.
 Avoiding this vulnerability results in logical fallacies and rationalizations.
 It also relates to anger which can become a buffer to avoid deeper feelings of vulnerability.
 However, “anger” in itself is not bad.
 It’s not about suppressing it but understanding where it’s coming from.
 There is righteous anger that moves us to take action and speak out against injustices and there is “projected anger” when we project our own issues on someone else.
 Even humor can in many cases be an unconscious buffer to avoid confronting our own unacknowledged wounds.

 Separating “the work” to seek truth from our self-image/public image is key, so it doesn’t get polluted by internal considering or the the need to be “accepted”.
-Considering other factors from an esoteric perspective, like the “General Law” and forces working through people in order to vector us away from this path adds even more complexity but is crucial to understand as well.
+Considering other factors from an esoteric perspective and forces working through people in order to vector us away from this path adds even more complexity but is crucial to understand as well.
 As my friend Humberto Braga said so eloquently:

 “When breaking beyond conventional limitations, people will always try to mock, guilt, and shame you for being the bearer of new knowledge and uncomfortable realizations.
 They will distort your expanded perception through their tiny lens.
 They will try to make it seem as though you are wrong for being who you are and they’ll try to make you feel small.
 Your playing small does not serve your greater purpose.
 There is nothing enlightened about limiting your path in life to comfort the illusions of others.
 Those who seek Objective Truth are bringers of light in to a very uncomfortable darkness, and it will seek to stop you in any way it can.
 We must not give in to the darkness that tells us to dim ourselves.
 Every courageous step toward Objective Truth is what liberates others to do the very same.
 This is the battle to awaken and we must not lose sight of this objective.”